Energy vs mood tracking in autism - why energy matters more than mood

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

-This is why I built Spoons around spoon theory—the concept that I start each day with limited energy units (spoons) that get depleted by my daily tasks.
+This is why I built Spoons around this exhaustion—the concept that I start each day with limited energy units (2 energy, 3 energy, or 5 energy) that get depleted by my daily tasks.
 Unlike mood, which is subjective and vague, spoons give a concrete number to work with.

-Tracking it is crucial to avoid autistic burnout.
+Tracking it is crucial for me to manage autistic burnout.

 This is why Spoons tracks energy.
-One slider.
-0-10 spoons.
+One slider from 0 to 10.
 That's it.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.